 I am an Assistant Professor of Practical Philosophy at the University of Neuchâtel.
 I am also an Associate Research Fellow for the Roots of Responsibility research group.

 I work on moral responsibility, deliberation, free will, and knowledge of moral facts and so at the confluent of the philosophy of action, of normative ethics, of metaethics, and of epistemology.

-I am a fifth year DPhil student at Oxford University under the supervision of John Hyman, and of Alison Hills, and with the support of the Rhodes Scholarship and of the SSHRC.
-My dissertation is on whether doubting free will and moral responsibility is thinkable.
-More precisely, I am interested in whether it is self-defeating to doubt free will and responsibility; whether it is possible to doubt free will and yet engage in the moral life; and whether it is possible to deliberate rationally if we believe that we do not have real alternatives.
+In 2019, I completed a doctorate of philosophy at the University of Oxford, under the supervision of John Hyman and Alison Hills, thanks to the generous support of the Rhodes Scholarship and of the SSHRC.
+My dissertation discusses whether doubting free will and moral responsibility is thinkable.
+More precisely, I ask whether this scepticism is self-defeating; whether it is compatible with morality; and whether it is in tension with practical deliberation.